-Media Teaching Lab equipment may not be used for non-class related projects.
-By signing the reservation slip you are agree to this condition of use.
+You must be a UC San Diego undergraduate student enrolled in an approved, regularly scheduled media production class to access the Media Teaching Lab circulating equipment inventory.
+Equipment may not be used for non-class-related projects.
+When you register online, you are agreeing to this rule.
 Violation will result in loss of checkout privileges.

+Eligibility does not constitute equipment checkout privileges.
 What equipment you have access to and at what time may be restricted by your course enrollment and will be explained in class.
 This is especially true for introductory courses such as VIS70N and COMM101.

 All equipment must be returned to checkout in the same condition it was in when it left.
 Pay close attention to how the equipment is packed in its case.
 You will be asked to rewind any cords and repack any items that are not correctly returned.

 Allow time on your return day for you and the attendant to inspect each piece of your equipment together.
 Your equipment return will not be considered complete until you both agree upon the condition of the returned equipment.

 Notify checkout (858-534-4635) as soon as possible if you are unable to return your equipment on time.
-Regardless of notification, if a student is late in returning equipment and another student does not get equipment they had previously reserved, the student returning equipment late will lose all checkout privileges for two weeks.
-A second infraction will result in suspension of privileges for five weeks.
-A third violation will result in the student’s privileges being permanently revoked.
-If equipment is due on one of the last two Fridays of a quarter and is not returned in time for weekend checkout, the offending student’s access code will be removed from all Media Lab facilities for the remainder of the quarter.
+Regardless of notification, if a student is late in returning equipment and another student who has reserved that equipment cannot check it out, the student returning the equipment late will lose all checkout privileges for two weeks.
+If a second infraction occurs, the student’s privileges will be suspended for five weeks.
+A third infraction will result in privileges being permanently revoked.
+Additionally, if, on the last two Fridays of a quarter, equipment is not returned in time for weekend checkout, the offending student’s access code will be removed from all Media Teaching Lab facilities for the remainder of the quarter.

 These penalties will carry over quarter-to-quarter and remain with you for your entire UC San Diego career.